26 min read

-• Free to attend, the fair also includes interview prep workshops, live coaching, and networking mixers to help attendees feel confident even if they're new to networking.
+Free to attend, the fair also includes interview prep workshops, live coaching, and networking mixers.

-• Employers routinely conduct on-the-spot interviews and may follow up with second-round interviews post-event.
-It's normal not to have all the answers—preparation and enthusiasm matter!
+Employers routinely conduct on-the-spot interviews and may follow up with second-round interviews post-event.

 Overview of the Auguste Escoffier School of Culinary Arts Job Fair

-The Auguste Escoffier School of Culinary Arts Job Fair is a much-anticipated annual event for current students and recent graduates looking into hospitality careers.
-The fair connects attendees with top employers searching for talent in roles ranging from Cooks and Pastry Chefs to Front-of-House Managers.
+The Auguste Escoffier School of Culinary Arts Job Fair connects students and recent grads with top hospitality employers hiring for roles from Cooks to Front-of-House Managers.

 To maximize your chances, review these interview questions designed for over 40 hospitality roles.